Want to smoke fish and cheese in your backyard? Learn how to build a DIY cold smoker with our step-by-step guide.

-Are you looking for a way to know how to build a cold smoker?
-Let’s start by defining what cold smoking is.
-Then we can look at what you need to do and the small details involved.
-Smoking meat involves introducing flavours to food using very minimal heat.
-This is the core of what makes it a cold smoker.
+Looking for a way to build a cold smoker?
+Let’s start by defining what cold smoking is before explaining the small details involved.
+Cold smoking involves introducing flavors to food using very minimal heat.

-Cold smoking, introduces smoke and fumes into the meat.
-Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavour.
+Cold smoking introduces smoke and fumes into the meat, making it imperative to ensure that your smoking wood is safe and introduces a pleasant flavor.
 A cold smoker will help you make smoked meats that can easily be used as cold meat.
-In this article, we take a look at how you can build a cold smoker yourself.
-Let’s take a look, shall we?
+Today we’re looking at how you can build a cold smoker yourself.

-How do I maintain low temperatures in a cold smoker?
+How to maintain low temperatures in a cold smoker

 The presence of smoke insinuates that there is a certain amount of burning going on.
-The question now is how do you have a heat source, to produce smoke, and yet still maintain low temperatures, so that you can achieve low temperatures.
-The aim is to keep the temperatures below 40degrees.
+So how do you have a heat source to produce smoke while maintaining low temperatures?
+The aim is to keep temperatures below 85°F (30°C).

 The importance of keeping the surrounding temperature below 40 degrees is to balance out the heat inside the smoker with the cold temperatures outside.
-You can also help maintain the temperature by putting an aluminium drip pan with ice in the smoke chamber.
-Make sure that it is placed just between the firebox and the food.
+You can maintain the temperature by putting an ice-filled aluminum drip pan inside the smoke chamber.
+Ensure it is placed between the firebox and food.

-The ideal time to do cold smoking is during the cold months of the year.
-But if you want to do it at any other time, then you need to keep the temperature down.
-You can do this by opening the intake damper as well as the chimney by approximately half an inch.
+The ideal time to cold smoke is during the year’s cold months.
+But if you want to do it at any other time, you need to keep the temperature down.
+You can do this by opening the intake damper and the chimney by approximately half an inch.

-Building your cold smoker is quite a simple task that can be done within one afternoon.
-There are different versions that you can create.
-Some can be used for cheese, some for bacon and other meats.
-The length of time that you will need to use the smoker for will also determine how robust it should be
+Building your cold smoker is a simple task that can be done within one afternoon, with different versions you can build.
+Some can be used for cheese, bacon, and other meats.
+The length of time you will need to use the smoker will also determine how robust it should be.

-For the first example, we look at a smoker that is best used for food that will not need too much time to be smoked.
-The tools you will need for this, include a soldering iron, an empty can and smoker pellets.
+Firstly, we look at a smoker best used for quick food, like smoked cheddar or gouda.
+The tools you will need for this, include a soldering iron, an empty can, and smoker pellets.
 To use the tin can, open it three quarters.
 You will need the leverage to hold the soldering iron.

 The soldering iron is probably the only thing that you will need to buy as a new tool.
 The reason for getting a new one is so that you are not contaminating your food with possible residue on an old soldering iron.
 Make sure that the one that you get can be used with food and that it does not have any paint or coating that could be potentially harmful.